-Although Ramsar might be a little city, comparing to others in the north of Iran, but you will have the most fun time in this city.
-You can experience an enjoyable ride on cable cars over the jungle while facing the sea.
+Although Ramsar might be a little city, compared to others in the north of Iran, you will still have the most fun time in this city.
+You can experience an enjoyable ride on cable cars over the Hyrcanian Forests while facing the sea.
 When you get off of the cable cars, you will meet a marvelous silver sea.
 A calm and peaceful moment by the sea is all you need to wash away all of your exhaustion.
-Other than that, the Ramsar Museum Palace, Casino Boulevard and, Dreamland Amusement Park are other choices to spent a day on in Ramsar city.
+Other than that, the Ramsar Museum Palace, Casino Boulevard, and, Dreamland Amusement Park are other choices to spend a day in Ramsar city.

 2. Badab-e Surt

 An absolute photogenic natural site, with amazing changing colors of water, is a great photography opportunity.
 Badab-e Surt owns one of the unique scenery in Iran which is the natural springs of water.
 This fascinating place is the second largest spring saline water in the world that changes color over the sunset or sunrise.
 So if you want to experience the best moments of your trip, visit this natural creation during sunset while the sunlight makes the water glow.
 Ice cold water and soft drinks will be sold on the hill while you’re taking your time making an unforgettable memory.

 Make a beautiful memory with beautiful scenery!
 Elimalat is one of the stunning forests in Iran in which you can find a lake among its gigantic trees.
 The reflection of mountains along with the trees, aligns with the lake and water waves, creating a relaxing sight to enjoy.
 There are some facilities for your entertainment, such as pedal boats and restaurants near the lake.
 If you enjoy mountain biking and have access to one by chance, you will love riding through the forest paths.